National Fraud Authority: Functions

-The NFA works to tackle frauds across the spectrum, but also works on fraud types and fraud issues that are a notable problem.
-These include identity fraud, mortgage fraud, accommodation addresses, mass marketing fraud and fraud affecting small- and medium-sized businesses.
-The NFA also produces the Annual Fraud Indicator, which estimates the cost of fraud.
+The NFA worked to tackle various types of fraud, including identity fraud, mortgage fraud, accommodation addresses, mass marketing fraud and fraud affecting small- and medium-sized businesses.
+The NFA produced the Annual Fraud Indicator, which estimated the cost of fraud.
 The last estimate made put the cost of fraud to the UK at £52 billion a year.
-Working with the charity, Victim Support, the NFA has also done some significant work with victims, to ensure they receive the support they deserve if they have been a victim of the crime.
+Working with the charity, Victim Support, the NFA also worked with victims to ensure they received support if they have been a victim of a fraud crime.

 Action Fraud

 Action Fraud is the UK's national fraud reporting service, run by a private sector company for the NFA.
-Action Fraud is the place to go to get information and advice about fraud, as well as to report fraud.
-British citizens can report fraud online (such as forwarding scam emails for inspection) or by telephone.
-When a fraud is reported to Action Fraud, victims are given a crime reference number and their case is passed on to the National Fraud Intelligence Bureau (NFIB), which is run by the City of London's police service.
+Action Fraud provides information and advice about fraud, as well as a service to report fraud.
+British citizens can report fraud on the Action Fraud website (including forwarding scam emails for inspection) or by telephone.
+When a fraud is reported, victims are given a crime reference number and their case is passed on to the National Fraud Intelligence Bureau (NFIB), which is now run by the City of London's police service.
 The Action Fraud website also has an A-Z of fraud describing different types of fraud, and offers prevention advice.

 As of November 2014, there were 85 call-handling staff employed by the Action Fraud helpline.

 Annual Fraud Indicator

-The NFA publishes the Annual Fraud Indicator every year, which is the UK's comprehensive estimate of how much fraud costs the UK.
-The annual fraud indicator for 2012 was published in March 2012, and estimated that fraud would cost the UK over £73 billion that year.
+The NFA published the Annual Fraud Indicator every year, which was the UK's official estimate of how much fraud costed the country.
+The annual fraud indicator for 2012 was published in March 2012, and estimated that fraud costed the UK over £73 billion that year.
 This was up from £38 billion in 2011.
 When broken down by sector, the indicator revealed that fraud losses to the public sector amounted to £20.3 billion, the private sector lost £45.5 billion, the not-for-profit sector lost £1.1 billion and individuals lost £6.1 billion.

 Fraud in the Public Sector

-The NFA's 'Fraud in the Public Sector action plan' places a firm emphasis on enhanced measures to prevent fraud in central and local government.
-This has been broken down into 15 workstreams.
+The NFA's 'Fraud in the Public Sector action plan' placed a firm emphasis on enhanced measures to prevent fraud in central and local government.
+This consisted of 15 workstreams.